Doctorthe113/Athena-BOT/README.md

 ### Project state

-The project has been made private due to athena having tons of personal features.
-If you need any of the Athena's feature such as translation, you may ask me to make a new bot with just the translation feature enabled.
+The project has been made private.
+Repo is still public because I am lazy.
+If you need any of the Athena's feature such as translation, you may ask me to make a new bot with just the translation feature enabled. **IF SOMEONE DECIDES TO USE THE BOT PLEASE UPDATE THE DOCKERFILE ACCORDING TO YOUR NEED**

 ### Docker